OrlandoDevs/orlandodevs.github.io/CONTRIBUTING.md

 ## Step 2: First-time authors

 Have you ever written an article for our platform?
-If so, feel free to skip over to the next session.
+If so, feel free to skip over to the next section.

 ### Adding your self as an author: